Professional Training Course in the Third Sector

 n) development cooperation

-o) commercial, production, education and information, promotion, representation and licensing of certification brands activities, carried out within or in favour of fair trade supply chains
+o) commercial, production, education and information, promotional, representation and licensing activities of certification brands, carried out within or in favour of fair trade supply chains

 p) services aimed at the insertion or re-insertion of workers into the labour market